Millicentchinelo/Devops_projects/03.Linux-Shell-Scripting project/README.md

 echo "WELCOME TO OUR MINI-CALCULATOR"
 #Prompt the user to enter a number for the multiplication table
+read -p "Enter a number for the multiplication: " num

+shopt -s nocasematch #command to make the inputs case insensitive

+#while-loop to check if num is greater than zero and if to repeat the multiplication table
-read -p "Enter a number for the multiplication: " num shopt -s nocasematch #command to make the inputs case insensitive while [[ $num -gt 0 || again == y ]] do
+while [[ $num -gt 0 || again == y ]]
+do
         #Ask if they want a full table or a partial table